primis/Apollo/CONTRIBUTING.md

 1. Create a clear and concise title for your issue.
 2. Issue should include a concise summary.
-Include a screenshot, output, or relevent data for the issue.
+Include a screenshot, output, or relevant data for the issue.
 3. Include steps to reproduce the issue in a step by step text process.
-4. Any other relevent information to the issue being reported.
+4. Any other relevant information to the issue being reported.
 Explain why you consider this an issue.

 ## Pull Request Process

 1. Update CHANGELOG.md with details of the changes implemented.
-This includees any tests created as well
+This includes any tests created as well
 2. Don't break any old tests or functionality when updating unless the test has been determined to be wrong (requires discussion beforehand)
 3. Add tests for any new functionality in the appropriate `test` folder in the source tree.
 Tests should be comprehensive to make sure the kernel does not lose stability.
-4. Any commits must be gpg signed with a key associated with your account.
+4. Any commits *must* be gpg signed with a key associated with your account.
     This keeps a chain of custody to allow proper back tracking of commits.
 5. Pull requests should be flattened into a single commit.
+6. Recognize that all code will be considered under the license found in LICENSE.md, any code which cannot be legally distributed under this license will not be considered for pull requests

 ## Coding style
 All code should follow the standard coding style enforced herein.

 1. 80 column lines.
-This should be practiced as a hard rule.
-If there are are commands that break this, consider rewriting them, or splitting them between two lines.
+This should be practiced as a semi-hard rule.
+If there are commands that break this, consider rewriting them, or splitting them between two lines if possible.
 2. K&R style bracing should be used consistently.
 3. Comments should be used, but not overused for obvious content.
-Comments should use the c++ `\\` style except for file descriptors at the beginning of each file.
-Comments should not include any curses or offensive content.
+Comments should use the c++ `//` style except for file descriptors at the beginning of each file.
+Comments should not include any inappropriate or offensive language.
 4. Avoid monolithic functions.
 Indented code should never drop below 4 indents.
-    Consider exposing that to a seperate function or rewriting the logic at that point.
+    Consider exposing that to a separate function or rewriting the logic at that point.

 ## Code of Conduct